Syunik Airport: Reconstruction

 In 2013, talks to reopen the airport began between the governor of Syunik and businessmen from Armenia and abroad.
-Due to the dismissal of the then governor, negotiations died down, only to be restarted in 2016 and finalized in 2017, in time for the start of the construction.
+Due to the dismissal of the governor, negotiations died down, only to be restarted in 2016 and finalized in 2017, in time for the start of the construction.

-About 2-km long runway is widened to 40 m and a new passenger terminal is constructed.

-As of May 2019, over 800 million drams have already been invested in the project with the total budget set at around 2.3 billion drams ($5 million).
-As of April 2020, about 2 billion drams have already been invested in the project with the total budget raised to around 2.8 billion drams ($5.8 million).
+The about 2-km long runway has been widened to 40 m, and a new passenger terminal has been constructed.
+As of May 2019, over 800 million drams had been invested in the project, with the total budget set at around 2.3 billion drams ($5 million).
+As of April 2020, about 2 billion drams had been invested in the project, with the total budget raised to around 2.8 billion drams ($5.8 million).

 In December 2020, the Armenian Civil Aviation Committee announced that the restoration of the airport had been completed.
 The runway and apron had been restored, a new terminal building constructed, and proper perimeter fencing established.

-The airport is said to commence working from January 20, 2022.
+The reconstructed airport reopened on August 21, 2023.